Prostitution in Kenya

 Prostitution in Kenya is widespread.
 The legal situation is complex.
 Although prostitution is not criminalised by National law, municipal by-laws may prohibit it.
 (Nairobi banned all sex work in December 2017).
 It is illegal to profit from the prostitution of others, and to aid, abet, compel or incite prostitution.
 (Sections 153 and 154 of the Penal Code).
 UNAIDS estimate there to be 133,675 prostitutes in the country.

 Many foreign men and women take part in sex tourism, which is thriving at resorts along Kenya's coast.
 Thousands of girls and boys are involved in casual child prostitution due to poverty in the region.

 Sex workers report abuse, extortion and violence from the police.

+Japanese prostitutes (the Karayuki-san) serviced British colonialists in Kenya.

 Sex tourism on the coast

 The ministry for tourism in Kenya has been severely criticised because of its lack of response to the booming sex tourism and child exploitation on the Kenyan coast.

 In 2006, a study by UNICEF reported that up to 30% of the population of children aged between 12 and 18 in the coastal regions of Malindi, Mombasa, Kilifi and Diani were engaged in some form of sex work.